Harald-U/knative-handson-workshop/README.md

 There are two distinct workshop tracks.
 Your workshop instructor will tell you which one to follow.

-Track 1   | Track 2
+Track 1: Kubernetes   | Track 2: Openshift
 --------- | -----------
 **[Knative on IBM Cloud Kubernetes Service (IKS)](iks/1-Prereqs.md)** | **[OpenShift Serverless on Red Hat OpenShift on IBM Cloud](openshift/1-Prereqs.md)**